History of the tango: Impact of immigration policy

+National symbol

+At the beginning of its history, tango was looked down upon by the Argentine elites for a number of reasons.
+First of all, tango's associations with marginalized groups, especially the immigrants and people of African descent, who were considered lower-class and uncivilized, made tango the dance form seem vulgar and immoral, thus unsuitable for respectable society.
+Additionally, tango was also closely associated with brothels and bars of Buenos Aires, which the elites also considered disreputable.
+Many of the early tango lyrics and moves were considered to be too sexually suggestive, exacerbating the elites’ disdain for the dance.
+These characteristics of tango significantly deviated from the Argentine elites’ nationalist agenda to promote an image of Argentine identity that emphasized European sophistication and refinement.
+Consequently, the elites saw tango as a threat to their cultural hegemony.

-During the period 1903–1910 over a third of the 1,000 gramophone records released were of tango music, and tango sheet music sold in large quantities.
-In about 1870 the bandoneon was introduced to Buenos Aires from Germany, and it became linked inextricably with tango music starting in about 1910.
+During the period of 1903–1910, over a third of the 1,000 gramophone records released were of tango music, and tango sheet music sold in large quantities.
+In about 1870, the bandoneon was introduced to Buenos Aires from Germany, and it became linked inextricably with tango music starting in about 1910.
 In 1912, Juan "Pacho" Maglio was very popular with his recorded tangos featuring the bandoneon accompanied by flute, violin and guitar.
 Between 1910 and 1920, tango featured on 2,500 of the 5,500 records released.

 By 1912, dancers and musicians from Buenos Aires travelled to Europe and the first European tango craze took place in Paris, soon followed by London, Berlin, and other capitals.
-Towards the end of 1913 it hit New York in the US, and Finland.
+Towards the end of 1913, it hit New York in the US and Finland.
 These exported versions of Tango were modified to have less body contact ("Ballroom Tango"); however, the dance was still thought shocking by many, as had earlier been the case with dances such as the Waltz.
-In 1922 guidelines were first set for the "English" (international) style of ballroom tango, but it lost popularity in Europe to new dances including the Foxtrot and Samba, and as dancing as a whole declined due to the growth of cinema.
+In 1922, guidelines were first set for the "English" (international) style of ballroom tango, but it lost popularity in Europe to new dances including the Foxtrot and Samba, and as dancing as a whole declined due to the growth of cinema.